ryansbg/RyanM_BSE_Portfolio/index.md

 |:--:|:--:|:--:|:--:|:--:|

 # Other Resources/Examples
-One of the best parts about Github is that you can view how other people set up their own work.
-Here are some past BSE portfolios that are awesome examples.
-You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.
 - [MQ135 Code and Setup Help](https://steemit.com/utopian-io/@cha0s0000/arduino-basics-tutorials-use-mq135-air-quality-detecting-module)
 - [Coding Help for Milestone 1](https://arduino.stackexchange.com/questions/26832/how-do-i-convert-a-float-into-char)
 - [Understanding OLED Display](https://www.youtube.com/watch?v=rxjIXVwgY50)